ORNL-TechInt/ORNL-TechInt-Page/README.md

  * %.html: tells make that foo.html depends on foo.src as well as all the .inc files

+ * review: deploys the site to $HOME/www/techint.
+After running this, you should be able to view the result in your browser by visiting http://users.nccs.gov/~UID/techint/ (where UID is your lowercase username).
+Use this to verify that your changes had the effect you intended.

+ * deploy: deploys the site to /ccs/wwwusers/stf008/techint, which is where the URL techint.nccs.gov points.

  * README.html: run Markdown.pl to generate README.html